 Students are required to provide proof of purchase before submitting an alternative format request to Disability Services.

-Steps for successfully obtaining alternative format text are below
+Timeline for successfully obtaining alternative format text are below.

-5. Use the ODS online alt text request form.
-It can take 4 to 6 weeks for a book to be available, so please be sure that you submit your request well before the start of the semester.
+Use the ODS online alt text request form.
+Our on-time deadline for book requests is 6 weeks before the start of the semester.

 • PowerPoint overview of the alternative format text accommodation at Suffolk University.